brodeau/brodeau.github.io/nemo/TO_DO_NANUK1_OPA-OA3-SAS.md

 #### 2.1 Setup and forcing NetCDF files

-All the netcdf files needed are the in tarball"NANUK1_DATA_RUNDIR.tar.gz" in this directory on the drive (should replace all previous version):
+All the netcdf files needed are the in tarball "NANUK1_DATA_RUNDIR.tar.gz" in this directory on the drive (should replace all previous version):

     NEMO_stuff/NEMO_CONFIG_DATA/NANUK1/

 Link: https://drive.google.com/open?id=1rC8UUsIAQ4YTKAmHp4ZXqo-3qBU8OF4h

-NOTE:The files for the DFS5 atmospheric forcing, year 2010 are not included, I assume you have them already.
+NOTE: The files for the DFS5 atmospheric forcing, year 2010 are not included, I assume you have them already.